Mutations make me paranoid

 I think the lack of reusability comes in object-oriented languages, not functional languages.
 Because the problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
 You wanted a banana but what you got was a gorilla holding the banana and the entire jungle. – Joe Armstrong

 I would distinguish between two flavors of mutation.
 First, the bad: mutation of arguments.
 But at least it does not break referential transparency.
 And the caller can still checkout the argument after calling the function to see what’s up.
 I’m guilty of using those and even getting comfortable doing so.
 It is neat for implementing state transition functions without having to reconstruct an entire new state.
-I mean by state transition functions, functions of type: (state, input) -> (state, output).
-That is pretty much any method you would find on objects in OOP.
+I mean by state transition functions, functions of type: (state, input) -> (state, output)

 // state transition function: